Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

 1. Change directory to `<path-to-repo>/3-integration/connect-db/postgres` of your local clone.
 2. Download [postgresql-42.2.4.jar](https://repo1.maven.org/maven2/org/postgresql/postgresql/42.2.4/postgresql-42.2.4.jar) and put it to current working directory.
-3. Run the following commands to build application image and push to your ACR instance.
+3. Run the following commands to build application image.

    ```bash
    # Build and tag application image